ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {{q = \sqrt{{2 - \frac{\mathit{\hslash\omega}}{E_{0}} - 2}\cos{\theta\sqrt{2 - \frac{\mathit{\hslash\omega}}{E_{0}}}}}}.}

-The dynamic structure factor contains information about the structure and dynamics of the scattering system
+This equation defines the dynamic structure factor (S(q, ω)) as a Fourier transform of the intermediate scattering function (F(q, t)) with respect to time (t).
+It captures information about the structure and dynamics of the scattering system.
 [Ref16]_.
 It can be written as

 .. math::